usnistgov/dioptra/docs/source/explanation/components/users-groups-explanation.rst

 ------------------------

 A user is an account which provides access to other resources (entrypoints, plugins, jobs, experiments, etc.).
 Users of Dioptra must be logged in to be able to read and write to the various resources.
+Users are useful for segregating permissions and providing attribution for actions taken within dioptra.

+Currently, only password authentication is supported.

 Summary: What is a Group?
 -------------------------

+A group controls access to other resources.
+Plugins/entrypoints/jobs/etc. created under a single group are available to users who are part of that group.
+Currently, there is a single public group which all resources are created under - this will change in a future release of Dioptra.

 Currently, additional groups cannot be created in dioptra.
 As a result, all other resources should be considered public as all users and resources will be created under the same group.

-A group controls access to other resources.
-Plugins/entrypoints/jobs/etc. created under a single group are available to users who are part of that group.
+.. rst-class:: fancy-header header-seealso

 See Also
 ---------